Juanita Pardesi / Chief Executive Officer

 Nobuhle Ncube / PA (CEO) and HR Administrator

 Nobuhle Ncube brings expertise in support services and is experienced in aspects of project operations, logistics support and administration.
 Nobuhle served on the Land Rights Management Facility as a CPA Administrator at Cheadle Thompsom and Haysom Inc. tracking work plan deliverables on CPAs from 2013 to 2016.
 This work involved regularising Communal Property Associations in terms of statutory compliance.
 She also has experience in office management, HR administration and procurement administration for large-scale projects.
 She and has excellent proofreading, editing and report writing skills.
 Her experience extends to preparing and drafting monthly reports (including legal reports), reviewing portfolios of evidence, compiling statistics, managing an electronic and hard copy filing system, and updating the case management system.
 She is experienced in events management and coordination of workshops and functions.
 Nobuhle holds a Bachelor of Arts in law from the University of Pretoria and a Business Management Diploma from Birnam Business College.
-She also has a Certificate in Communal Property Associations – Accredited by the Law Society and Legal Education, and is currently enrolled for an LLB with UNISA.
+She also has a Certificate in Communal Property Associations – Accredited by the Law Society and Legal Education.

 Alwyn Esterhuizen / Technical Specialist: Data and Supply Chain